fsmosca/chess-artist/README.txt

 B. Program description
-A python script that can annotate chess games in pgn file with static evaluation or search score of an engine, can annotate games with cerebellum book moves using the Brainfish engine with its Cerebellum_Light.bin book file, can annotate an epd file with acd, acs, bm, and ce op codes and can test engine with epd test suite.
+A python script that can annotate chess games in pgn file with static evaluation or search score of an engine along with move annotation symbols such as !!, !, !?, ?!, ? and ??, can annotate games with cerebellum book moves using the Brainfish engine with its Cerebellum_Light.bin book file, can annotate an epd file with acd, acs, bm, and ce opcodes and can test engine with epd test suite.

 C. License notice
 This program is free software, you can redistribute it and/or modify